irfanzainudin/pantunis-api/api/db/NOTE.md

 # NOTE.md

-## Sources

-- First 1251 rows: Wilkinson & Winstedt

-## Words that should have pantun
+## Words that should have pantun (Disiderata)

 - bahulu
 - sikap
 - goreng
 - maksud
+- jurang
+- gembira
+- hormat
+- ganas

 ## Popular "bayang" that should be in the database